kubevela/kubevela/docs/en/developers/alternative-cmd.md

 ?
 What would you like to name your application (required):  testapp ?
 Choose the workload type for your application (required, e.g., webservice):  webservice ?
-What would you like to name this webservice (required):  testsvc ? specify app image crccheck/hello-world
-? specify port for container 8000
+What would you like to name this webservice (required):  testsvc ?
+Which image would you like to use for your service (required): crccheck/hello-world ?
+Which port do you want customer traffic sent to (optional, default is 80): 8000

 ...
 ✅ Application Deployed Successfully!